sama64/sama64.github.io/content/posts/personal-assistants.md

 tags:
 ---

- okay I’ll admit that was clickbait. an LLM did not find me a gf or bf at all.
+ okay I’ll admit it: clickbait. no LLM found me gf or bf _(yet)_

- so clawd is the shiny new thing this week on twitter. so what? why is that interesting?
+ so clawd is the shiny new thing on X this week. so what? why is that interesting?

- I think this new wave of adoption of agents will drive some very interesting changes in the AI bubble.
+ I think this new wave of adoption is going to warp pricing + reliability in ways people aren't pricing in yet.

  so let’s discuss that instead of why I don’t have a partner ◝(ᵔᗜᵔ)◜